 A model penal code for state abortion laws proposed by the American Law Institute (ALI) promotes legal abortions in instances involving the mother’s mental or physical health, pregnancy due to rape and incest, and fetal deformity.

-Abortion on demand up to the 24th week of pregnancy is allowed in New York after Governor Nelson A. Rockefeller signs a bill repealing the state’s 1830 law banning abortion except to save a woman’s life.
-Alaska, Hawaii, and Washington State pass similar laws.
+Abortion on demand up to the twenty-fourth week of pregnancy is allowed in New York after Governor Nelson A. Rockefeller signs a bill repealing the state’s 1830 law banning abortion except to save a woman’s life.
+Alaska, Hawaii, and Washington state pass similar laws.

 Abortion is effectively allowed for any reason following the Supreme Court’s ruling on its first abortion case, United States v.
 Vuitch.
 In upholding a District of Columbia law permitting abortion only to preserve a woman’s life or health, the Court makes it clear that the term “health” involves a woman’s mental and physical condition.

-By the end of this year, 13 states have an ALI-type law.
+By the end of this year, thirteen states have an ALI-type law.
 Four states allow abortion on demand.
-Mississippi allows abortion for rape and incest while Alabama allows abortion for the mother’s physical health.
+Mississippi allows abortion for rape and incest, while Alabama allows it for the mother’s physical health.
 Thirty-one states allow abortion only to save the mother’s life.

 In the first statewide political battle after the Roe v.
 Wade decision, pro-life Sen. Bob Dole defeats a congressman physician who performs abortions.

-Boston abortionist Kenneth C. Edelin is found guilty of manslaughter for the death of an unborn child and, later this year, the first Human Life Amendment is introduced in the U.S. Senate.
+Boston abortionist Kenneth C. Edelin is found guilty of manslaughter for the death of an unborn child; later this year, the first Human Life Amendment is introduced in the U.S. Senate.

-In July of this year, a bill to challenge Roe v.
+In July, a bill to challenge Roe v.
 Wade is approved.
 In December, a Senate subcommittee approves a constitutional amendment declaring that the Constitution secures no right to abortion.

-In March of this year, the Hatch Amendment is approved, which would place abortion regulation in the joint authority of the states and Congress.
+In March, the Hatch Amendment is approved, which would place abortion regulation in the joint authority of the states and Congress.
 In September, the bill challenging Roe v.
 Wade is blocked by a pro-abortion filibuster in the U.S. Senate.

 In July, the House reaffirms the Mexico City Policy by a 45-vote margin.
 The Kemp/Kasten Amendment is also enacted, denying U.S. population-assistance funds to any group that supports or participates in programs of coercive abortion or involuntary sterilization.
 Later this month, the U.S. Justice Department files a friend-of-the-court brief urging the Supreme Court to overturn Roe v.
 Wade.

 In March, a federal court in New York dismisses Planned Parenthood’s lawsuit challenging the Mexico City Policy.
 In May, it is announced that RU 486 will be marketed outside France.
 In June, the U.S. House rejects a proposal to fund two organizations that promote abortion in less-developed nations.
-In August, the AFL-CIO Executive Council rejects a proposal to switch from a neutral stance abortion to take a pro-abortion position.
+In August, the AFL-CIO executive council rejects a proposal to switch from a neutral stance on abortion to take a pro-abortion position.

-The U.S. Supreme Court upholds the Bush Administration’s regulations that prohibit routine counseling and referral for abortion in 4,000 clinics that receive Title 10 funds.
+The U.S. Supreme Court upholds the Bush administration’s regulations that prohibit routine counseling and referral for abortion in four thousand clinics that receive Title 10 funds.
 President Bush vows to veto any legislation weakening current law or existing regulations pertaining to abortion.
-Later this year, President Bush nominates and the Senate confirms Judge Clarence Thomas to the Supreme Court.
+Later this year, the president nominates and the Senate confirms Judge Clarence Thomas to the Supreme Court.
 In October of this year, a child is born with one arm severed at the shoulder after surviving an abortion attempt in her mother’s third trimester of pregnancy.

-In February of this year, the Bush Administration threatens to veto legislation requiring federal funding of research that encourages or depends on abortion, including the use of tissue harvested from aborted babies.
-In June, the U.S. Supreme Court reaffirms the basics of Roe with the only a few changes.
-For example, it tosses the trimester scheme and upholds certain restrictions on abortion.
-Later this year, the U.S. House sustains President Bush’s veto of a bill requiring federal funding for transplanting tissue taken from aborted babies by a narrow margin.
-In September of this year, at a National Abortion Foundation seminar, abortionist Martin Haskell describes the gruesome partial-birth abortion technique, which involves delivering all but the head of a baby from the mother’s womb, piercing the skull, suctioning out the brain, then completing the delivery.
-And in November, pro-abortion Democrats Bill Clinton and Al Gore defeat pro-life President George Bush and Vice President Dan Quayle.
+In February, the Bush Administration threatens to veto legislation requiring federal funding of research that encourages or depends on abortion, including the use of tissue harvested from aborted babies.
+In June, the U.S. Supreme Court reaffirms the basics of Roe with only a few changes.
+In September, at a National Abortion Foundation seminar, abortionist Martin Haskell describes the gruesome partial-birth abortion technique, and in November, pro-abortion Democrats Bill Clinton and Al Gore defeat pro-life President George Bush and Vice President Dan Quayle.

 U.S. patent rights for RU 486 are donated to the Population Council.
-In September, it is announced that the Clinton Health Care Plan will not be introduced in the U.S. Senate in the current session.
-A massive public education and lobbying campaign led by NRLC contributes heavily to the ultimate defeat of Clinton’s national health system that would ration lifesaving care and pay for abortion on demand.
-In October, the Population Council announces that testing of RU 486 is underway in the United States.
-In November, in nationwide congressional elections, no pro-life members of Congress are defeated by pro-abortion challengers.
+A massive public education and lobbying campaign led by NRLC contributes heavily to the ultimate defeat of Clinton’s national health system that would ration life-saving care and pay for abortion on demand.
+In October, the Population Council announces that testing of RU 486 is underway in the U.S. In November’s nationwide congressional elections, no pro-life members of Congress are defeated by pro-abortion challengers.
 Republicans take over majority control of both houses of Congress.
-Pro-lifers pick up six votes in the Senate and about 40 in the House.
+Pro-lifers pick up six votes in the Senate and about forty in the House.

-In June, the Partial-Birth Abortion Ban Act is introduced in the U.S. House of Representatives.
+In June, the Partial-Birth Abortion Ban Act is introduced in the U.S. House.
 In August, Norma McCorvey, the “Jane Roe” of Roe v.
 Wade, tells a national television audience that she now supports the right to life of unborn children.
-She had already revealed that this pregnancy was not the product of a rape – – as she had previously contended – – showing that Roe had been built on a lie.
-Also in August, abortionist David Benjamin is convicted of second–degree murder in the botched-abortion death of Guadalupe Negron.
+Also, abortionist David Benjamin is convicted of second–degree murder in the botched-abortion death of Guadalupe Negron.
 He is the first New York abortionist to be convicted of murder.
-In November, U.S. House passes the Partial-Birth Abortion Ban Act and in December, the U.S. Senate passes the act.
+In November, the U.S. House passes the Partial-Birth Abortion Ban Act, and in December, the U.S. Senate passes it.

 In April, President Clinton vetoes the Partial-Birth Abortion Ban Act.
-In July, an FDA committee recommends that the FDA approve marketing RU 486 for women up to 49 days pregnant.
 In September, the FDA declares RU 486 approvable, but asks for more information before the drug can be marketed.
 In November, Bill Clinton and Al Gore defeat the pro-life Republican ticket of Bob Dole and Jack Kemp.

-In March, the Partial-Birth Abortion Ban Act is passed in the House in March and in May, it is passed in the U.S. Senate with just three votes shy of the number required to override President Clinton’s veto, issued, as expected, the following October.
+In March, the Partial-Birth Abortion Ban Act is passed in the House in March, and in May, it is passed in the Senate with just three votes shy of the number required to override President Clinton’s veto, issued, as expected, the following October.